iguanastin/menagerie/README.md

 # Menagerie
+NOTE: this readme is way old and needs to be updated badly.

 An image management tool made in JavaFX as a way to challenge my skills.

 Named as a reference to an earlier name for this project and because it sounds *kinda* like "manager-ie"